molinadavid/teslabox/README.md

 TeslaBox neither use any Tesla API nor requires any Tesla token.
 It only replaces your Tesla's standard USB or SSD drive with Micro-SD card on a Raspberry Pi.

-You can delete individual (or all) videos through the Dashcam app on your Tesla, but do **not** format the drive.
+You can delete individual (or all) videos under "Safety" or through the Dashcam app on your Tesla, but do **not** format the drive.
 It will render the TeslaBox useless.

 There might be risks involved with running TeslaBox under certain tempature conditions, TeslaBox not recording dashcam or sentry videos and/or TeslaBox not uploading, delivering or notifying you of such events.
 Always make sure Tesla recognizes a valid USB storage, and that videos are saved and viewable through the built-in Dashcam app.